 Design is as much to do with science (process) as it is to do with art (emotion).
-The first of which is universal, the second is influenced by culture, and when combined, will find solutions to fit the brief.
-I like first to listen, secondly research the meaning and then make sense of the ideas in sketch.
+The former of which is universal, the latter is influenced by culture, and when together, will find solutions for the brief.
+I will first enquire to listen, secondly research meaning to find evidence, then offer reason with ideas to complete the process.

 The idea of a brand, logo or icon dates back to the beginning of visual communication.
 Whilst early 'marks' depicted rank and authority, as in coats of arms, marks of trade gradually emerged.